Sakhalia NetGraphics DivisionAcceptance of cookiesAmazon MusicApple Music

 U-123 submarine

-The submarines of the types I A, II A, II B, II C and II D were simple school ships in comparison with the ones of the types VII A and subsequent, the first of which was laid down in 1936, according to a project that had been started some years before.
-The submarines of the last types resulted magnificent units which, with a speed of 17 knots in surface and great maneuverability thanks to their double rudder, resulted ideal for surface attacks, and equivalent to any contemporary submarine with an immersion time of 18 hours at 4 knots.
+The submarines of the Type I A, Type II A, Type II B, Type II C and Type II D subclasses were simple school boats in comparison with those of the Type VII A and subsequent classes, the first of which was laid down in 1936, according to a project which had been started some years before.
+The submarines of the latest subclasses were magnificent units which, with a speed of 17 knots in surface and a great maneuverability due to their double rudder, were ideal for surface attacks and, with an immersion time of 18 hours when navigating at 4 knots, equivalent to any contemporary submarine.
 The weakness of these submarines lied mainly in the placement of the compressed air bottles in places where they could be easily broken during an attack.
-It was also notable the discomfort in the central corridor and in every habitable place of the submarine.
+It was noteworthy as well the discomfort in the centerline corridor and in every habitable place of these submarines.

 Year: 1938